canonical/kafka-k8s-operator/docs/how-to/kafka-ui.md

 ## Prerequisites

-This guide assumes you already have an Apache Kafka cluster deployed with the Charmed Apache Kafka K8s operator.
+This guide assumes you already have an Apache Kafka cluster deployed with the Charmed Apache Kafka K8s operator and the `ingress` relation provided by the [Traefik K8s operator](https://charmhub.io/traefik-k8s) via a cross-model [Juju offer](https://documentation.ubuntu.com/juju/latest/reference/offer/).

-If not, follow the [Deploy Apache Kafka](tutorial-deploy) tutorial first.
+To deploy Apache Kafka cluster, follow the [Charmed Apache Kafka K8s Deployment guide](how-to-deploy-deploy-anywhere).

 Moreover, the Kafka UI K8s operator requires an ingress relation, which can be provided by the [Traefik K8s operator](https://charmhub.io/traefik-k8s).
 You can follow the documentation to deploy the Traefik K8s operator and enable ingress on your Juju K8s cluster.
 In this guide, it is assumed that the `ingress` relation is available via a cross-model [Juju offer](https://documentation.ubuntu.com/juju/latest/reference/offer/).

 For reference, a cluster with three brokers and three KRaft controllers produces `juju status` output similar to the following.
-As described above, the ingress relation is available via the `traefik` offer .
+As described above, the ingress relation is available via the `traefik` offer.

 <details>
 <summary> Output example</summary>